-Fund Balances (continued)
+Fund Balance (continued)

-As of June 30, 2007, the Commission has "reserved" fund balances as follows:
+As of June 30, 2008, the Commission has "reserved" fund balances as follows:

-- Reserve for Encumbrances was created to represent encumbrances outstanding at the end of the year based on purchase orders and contracts signed by the Commission but not yet completed as of the close of the year. - Reserve for Imprest Cash was created to represent the portion of the fund balance that is not available for expenditure because the Commission maintains various levels of revolving funds for daily operations.
+• Reserve for Imprest Cash was created to represent the portion of the fund balance that is not available for expenditure because the Commission maintains various levels of revolving funds for daily operations.

-Designations of Unreserved Fund Balance is created to indicate tentative plans for financial resource utilization in a future period, such as for general contingencies or debt service.
+Designated Unreserved Fund Balance is created to indicate tentative plans for financial resource utilization in a future period, such as for general contingencies or debt service.
 Such plans or intent are subject to change and have not been legally authorized and do not represent commitments of the Commission.